pulumi/docs/content/docs/tutorials/azure/azure-ts-hdinsight-spark.md

 ---
-title: "Spark on Azure HDInsight example"
+title: "Spark on Azure HDInsight"
 no_edit_this_page: true
 ---